-Overall, the subprime-to-prime transition group shows clear evidence of increased credit usage following the experienced improvement in creditworthiness after identity theft.
-Despite holding additional auto and mortgage loans and increased balances for these credit products, consumers continue to perform better (or, at least, no worse than before theft) on these accounts for at least five years following identity theft.
-Interestingly, looking at panel A of each of the product charts (Figures 5-7), it appears that credit cards are the only product with increased activity prior to alert filing, which may include fraud, while auto loans or mortgages do not show such activity.
-This pattern is consistent with the idea that identity theft fraud is more prevalent in credit cards than mortgages or auto loans.
+holding additional auto and mortgage loans and increased balances for these credit products, consumers continue to perform better (or, at least, no worse than before fraud) on these accounts for at least five years following severe identity theft.
+Interestingly, looking at panel A of each of the product charts (Figures 5-7), it appears that credit cards are the only product with significant increased activity prior to alert filing, which may include fraud, while auto loans or mortgages do not show such activity.
+This pattern is consistent with the industry insight that severe identity theft is more prevalent in credit cards than mortgages or auto loans.